New & Used Toyota Tundra: In Depth

 For 2013, a new Display Navigation with Entune system was added as an option.
 Centered around a new 6.1-inch high-resolution touch screen with split-screen capability, the system included an integrated rearview-camera display, a USB port with iPod control, hands-free calling, SiriusXM satellite radio capability, HD Radio with iTunes Tagging, voice controls, and Bluetooth music streaming.

-The 2014 Toyota Tundra was launched at the 2013 Detroit Auto Show, and offers a revised exterior, updated interior, upgraded features and a trio of familiar engines.
+The third-generation 2014 Toyota Tundra was launched at the 2013 Detroit Auto Show, and offers a revised exterior, updated interior, upgraded features and a trio of familiar engines.